 Customer service should be a conversation rather than a cold, lifeless script.
 Given the variable nature of interacting with customers, however, it’s easy to see how support center champs can benefit from some forward-thinking in dealing with tough customer service scenarios.

 This is where flexible responses — in lieu of pure scripts — can be quite useful.
-They allow reps to have examples of what to say to customers in a tough situation, but also give them the flexibility to adapt and add their own personality.
+They allow reps to have examples of what to say to customers in a tough situation but also give them the flexibility to adapt and add their own personality.

-1. When you don’t know
+1. You don’t know the answer

 You shouldn’t beat yourself up for not knowing an answer.
-After all, a support rep’s responsibility is to have the tenacity to make things right, not to be perfect (especially true if you’re new).
+After all, a support rep’s responsibility is to have the tenacity to make things right, not to be perfect (especially if you’re new).

 Instead, try the following:

-“Does the ‘Premium’ package come with ______?
-Great question, let me find that out for you right now!”
+“Does the ‘Premium’ package come with __?”
+“Great question, let me find that out for you right now!”

-Placing the emphasis on the customer’s needs over your own situation (“I don’t know, I’m new here…”) lets them know that it doesn’t matter that you don’t know the answer, because you’re going to do whatever you need to in order to find out for them.
+Placing the emphasis on the customer’s needs over your own situation (“I don’t know,” “I’m new here,” etc.) lets them know that it doesn’t matter that you don’t know the answer because you’re going to do whatever it takes to find out for them.

-2. When an item isn’t available
+2. An item isn’t available

 One of the most important skills in interacting with customers is the use of positive language to help avoid accidental knee-jerk reactions.

-Here’s an example: let's say a customer contacts you with interest in a particular product, but that product happens to be backordered until next month.
+Here’s an example: Let’s say a customer contacts you with interest in a particular product, but that product happens to be back-ordered until next month.

-- Without positive language: I can’t get you that product until next month; it is back-ordered and unavailable at this time.”
+- Without positive language: “I can’t get you that product until next month; it is back-ordered and unavailable at this time.”